 He used to tell me a lot of stories about "the old days," especially how it was during the Great Depression.
-I remember once I had asked my grandfather what were the hardest days that he'd ever went through?
+I remember once I had asked my grandfather what were the hardest days that he'd ever gone through?

-I expected him to say it was when he had to leave school after finishing the 3rd grade to work in the fields, or when he was 12 and told to run-away from home because his step-father beat him and his mother worried that he'd be killed, or maybe the time his merchant ship was torpedoed during World War II.
+I expected him to say it was when he had to leave school after finishing the 3rd grade to work in the fields, or when he was 12 and told to run away from home because his step-father beat him and his mother worried that he'd be killed, or maybe the time his merchant ship was torpedoed during World War II.

 Without hesitation, he told me that it was the Christmas of 1934.
 Work was hard to find.
 A huge Longshoreman's Union strike in San Francisco crippled the West Coast and Hawaii ports for months earlier in the year.
 That strike hurt a lot of men for the rest of the year even after it ended.
 It put a lot of good men out of work.
 He had been a merchant marine seaman for a couple of years by then and couldn't find a ship to save his soul.
 After doing this job and that, he said he lucked out and found work as a cowboy again to make ends meet.

 He said he got up Christmas morning and opened the few presents they had.
 He and my grandmother got my mother a doll.
-He was able to get your grandmother a small necklace.
+He was able to get my grandmother a small necklace.
 My grandmother actually made him a work shirt that Christmas.
-They were living with his in-laws, my great-grandmother and father.
+They were living with his in-laws, my great-grandmother and great-grandfather.
 They helped them a lot.
 He said that they all went to church for a Christmas Mass.
 After returning home, they ate and visited.

 "It was your mother's first Christmas," he said.
 "I worked that Monday which was Christmas Eve.
 No one worked on Christmas.
 We had very little.
-That is, other then our love for each other.
+That is, other than our love for each other.
 It was a very rough Christmas, but we were better off than many many others."

 The young couple had no choice but to move in with her parents.
 Her parents were fine with them moving in.
 In fact, they encouraged it by telling them that they would be able to save money by doing so.